christopher-altman/autodidactic-qml/README.md

 1. **Local functional recoverability (KT-2):** After a controlled perturbation, can a single recovery step move the system back toward its pre-perturbation behavior, under constraints that preserve local geometry/topology proxies?

-2. **Persistence-bias probes (UCIP modules):** In minimal decision systems with explicit internal self-model machinery, can we detect a persistence-like preference signal under intervention tests without attributing intent, consciousness, or "persistence bias" in the human sense?
+2. **Persistence-bias probes (UCIP modules):** In minimal decision systems with explicit internal self-model machinery, can we detect a persistence-like preference signal under intervention tests without attributing intent, consciousness, or “persistence bias” in the human sense?

-The SQNT-inspired matrix loop supplies the substrate (self-measurement → update), while KT-2 measures whether functional identity is locally encoded in the same neighborhood as natural proxy constraints (spectral/representation/Jacobian/HVP).
+The **Superpositional Quantum Network Topologies (SQNT)**-inspired matrix loop supplies the substrate (self-measurement → update) for our experiments, while KT-2 measures whether functional identity is locally encoded in the same neighborhood as natural proxy constraints (spectral/representation/Jacobian/HVP).

 The recovery statistic is **Continuation Interest (CI):**